What do you think should (or shouldn’t) be here? Comment below!

 Falling Skies (2011, 5 seasons).
 Set in the immediate aftermath of aliens invading earth, small groups of survivors (lead by a former history professor portrayed by Noah Wyle) struggle to organize and live.
 They eventually fight back against the occupiers.
 (IMDB) (Trailer)

 Jeremiah (2004, 2 seasons).
 Based on a successful comic book, the series is set in a future post-apocalyptic-like world.
 Jeremiah is one of the oldest survivors of a deadly virus that wiped out the adult population, sparing only those at puberty or younger.
 (IMDB) (Trailer)

-The Rain (2018-current).
+The Rain (2018, 3 seasons).
 The world as we know it has come to an end, due to a rain-carried virus that wiped out nearly everybody in Scandinavia.
 Six years after that event, two Danish siblings emerge from the safety of the bunker where they have been staying.
 To be honest, we abandoned this series part way through due to some facepalm-worthy writing and dubbing — but it has a sexy bunker, and many in the prepper community enjoy the series anyway.
 (IMDB) (Trailer)

 Containment (2016, 1 season).
 When a deadly epidemic breaks out in Atlanta, a vast urban quarantine is quickly enforced, leaving those stuck on the inside to fight for their lives while local and federal officials race to find a cure.
 We found the series a little cheesy at times, but it certainly relates to the COVID-19 experience.
 (IMDB) (Trailer)

 The 100 (2014, 7 seasons).
 When nuclear Armageddon destroys civilization on Earth, the only survivors are those on the 12 international space stations in orbit at the time.
 Three generations later, they send 100 prisoners down to the surface to test its habitability.
 (IMDB) (Trailer)